mariusberget92/movie-ex/README.md

 **Install / Usage**
 Currently no packaged binaries for this.
 To use make sure you have NPM installed.<br>
-Then run: `npm run install && npm run dev` when using for the first time, and `npm run start` to start the application afterwards.
+Then run: `npm run install && npm run dev` when using for the first time, and `npm run start` to start the application afterwards. *Note* The application is not tested on other than W10!

 **Description**<br>
 Drag and drop movie organizer from scene-release standard naming convention.<br>